Missing teeth or ill-fitting dentures can cast a shadow over your day-to-day life. When you talk. When you smile. When you eat.

 Tooth loss causes the bone in your jaw to deteriorate.
-An implant-supported denture helps avoid this effect because each post acts like the lost tooth's roots and encourages the bone to replenish itself.
+An implant-supported denture helps avoid this effect, as each implant post acts like natural tooth roots and encourages the bone to replenish itself.

-Traditional full dentures, also known as complete dentures, are designed to replace a full arch of teeth, either lower or upper or both.
-The restoration simply rests on your gums and is easily removed for nightly cleaning and to allow your gums to rest.
-This type of denture is held in place by natural suction and dental adhesive.
+Traditional full dentures, also known as complete dentures, are designed to replace a full arch of teeth.
+The restoration simply rests on your gums and can be easily removed for nightly cleaning and to allow your gums to rest.
+This type of denture is held in place by natural suction and dental adhesive, if needed.

-The preferred dental solution for missing teeth at our Amarillo practice is implant-supported dentures, which are held in place by titanium posts inserted into your jawbone.
-Dental implants support the restoration securely so it never slips.
-An added benefit is that the posts act as tooth roots and help maintain your jawbone.
-Implants are used to support a single tooth, a dental bridge, or a full arch.
+Implant-supported dentures are the preferred dental solution for missing teeth at our Amarillo practice.
+These are held in place by titanium posts inserted into your jawbone.
+Dental implants securely support the restoration so it never slips.
+An added benefit is that the posts act as tooth roots and help maintain the health of your jawbone.
+Implants can be used to support a single-tooth crown, a dental bridge, or a full-arch denture.

 How Denture Types Affect Your Oral & General Health

-Today's traditional dentures are a wonderful option for people looking to restore their smile.
+Today's traditional dentures are a wonderful option for patients looking to restore their smiles.
 Drs.
-Pendergrass and Wilkie in Amarillo, TX, use premium materials to create dentures that are beautiful and look just like your natural teeth while also restoring your ability to chew and talk clearly.
-While traditional dentures can be a great treatment option, the long-term benefits are not as robust when compared to implant-supported options.
+Pendergrass and Wilkie in Amarillo, TX, use premium materials to create dentures that look just like your natural teeth while also restoring your ability to chew and talk clearly.
+While traditional dentures can be a great treatment option, the long-term benefits are not as robust when compared with implant-supported restorations.

 Bone Atrophy Risks

-Traditional dentures cannot do the one thing that is vital for your continued jaw health: Prevent bone loss.
+Traditional dentures cannot prevent bone loss, one thing that is vital for your continued jaw health.
 In fact, the constant pressure they apply to gum tissue can actually hasten the loss of bone.
 Over time, jawbone loss can affect the stability of any remaining teeth as well as your appearance.
 As your jaw continues to deteriorate, the lower third of your face can change in appearance, making you look older than you are.

 Preventing Bone Loss

 Implant-supported dentures not only give you a secure smile you will enjoy sharing, but the dental implants themselves preserve the bone in your jaw and maintain a more youthful look.
-Like a tooth root, they stimulate the jaw, encouraging your body to regrow bone and maintain the strength and stability of your jaw.
-Implants also ensure your restoration will never embarrass you by slipping or falling out.
+Like natural tooth roots, they stimulate the jaw, encouraging your body to regrow bone and maintain the strength and stability of your facial structure.
+Implants also ensure your restorations will never embarrass you by slipping or falling out.

 Tooth loss is a common condition.
-If you are looking for solutions, make an appointment with the dentists at Pendergrass and Wilkie Dentistry in Amarillo, TX, to learn what's possible.
+If you are looking for solutions, request a consultation with the dentists at Pendergrass and Wilkie Dentistry in Amarillo, TX, to learn what's possible for your smile.

-Whether you prefer traditional dentures or want the security of a restoration held in place by dental implants, we tailor your dental restoration to your individual needs and your budget.
+Whether you prefer traditional dentures or want the security of a restoration held in place by dental implants, we can tailor your dentures to your individual needs and your budget.

 "Dr. Pendergrass is a highly skilled Dentist who really cares about his patients.
 He will do anything possible to keep you comfortable.
 His front office staff is always pleasant and helpful."
 Patrick